kyma-project/kyma/components/function-controller/README.md

 ## Installation

 Install the Function Controller to use it for development purposes.
 Follow these steps to complete the installation:

+### Preparation

-1. Export the following environment variables:
+Export the following environment variables:

 | Variable        | Description | Sample value|
 | --------------- | ----------- |--------------|